skerkewitz/jasmin/docs/guide.md

 ### Fields

-Field names are specified in jasmin.Jasmin using two tokens, one giving the name and class of the field, the other giving its descriptor.
+Field names are specified in Jasmin using two tokens, one giving the name and class of the field, the other giving its descriptor.
 For example:

     getstatic mypackage/MyClass/my_font   Ljava/lang/Font;